A3XX/dns_at_home/README.md

      static routers=192.168.1.1
      static domain_name_servers=192.168.1.1
     ```
-- f.
+- g.
 Save the changes by pressing ctrl + x keys, then press y and enter. then enter
     ```bash
      sudo reboot
     ```
-- g.
+- h.
 Open a new SSH connection using new static IP we just assigned.

 ## Step 3: Installing Pi-Hole